NUWCDIVNPT/stig-manager/docs/the-project/examples.rst

 Iron Bank Image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Iron Bank images are hardended images produced by a Department of Defense effort and `available to the public here. <https://repo1.dso.mil/>`_
+Iron Bank images are hardened images produced by a Department of Defense effort and `available to the public here. <https://repo1.dso.mil/>`_

-The Image we make available on Docker Hub is based on the `latest image available here. <https://repo1.dso.mil/dsop/opensource/nodejs/nodejs14/-/tree/master>`_
+The Image we make available on Docker Hub is based on the `latest image available here. <https://repo1.dso.mil/dsop/opensource/nodejs/nodejs16/-/tree/master>`_

-`STIGMan OSS based on Iron Bank NodeJS 14 (RHEL UBI) <https://hub.docker.com/r/nuwcdivnpt/stig-manager>`_
+`STIGMan OSS based on Iron Bank NodeJS LTS (RHEL UBI) <https://hub.docker.com/r/nuwcdivnpt/stig-manager>`_

 Keycloak